tillbiskup/aspecd/docs/roadmap.rst

 For version 0.6.3
 =================

-* Recursive replacement of datasets (et al.) with their labels upon to_dict of tasks
 * Recipes shall not contain full paths to datasets if not given in the first place...